-In last week’s article, dosage we discussed the challenges that emerge when children are openly defiant.
-These trying, treatment frustrating moments are difficult to manage and parents often lose an open power struggle with a child.
+In last week’s article, we discussed the challenges that emerge when children are openly defiant.
+These trying, frustrating moments are difficult to manage and parents often lose an open power struggle with a child.

 How to Avoid Losing in a Power Struggle

 We covered these initial three points:

 1.)
 Never try to teach during ‘crunch time.’
 Teach in the daily moments.